onap/vnfrqts-requirements/docs/Chapter5.rst

 Support for Heat Files is subject to the following limitations:

--  The get\_files targets must be referenced in Heat templates by file name, and the corresponding files should be delivered to ONAP along with the Heat templates.
+R-76718 The VNF Heat **MUST** reference the get\_files targets in Heat templates by file name, and the corresponding files should be delivered to ONAP along with the Heat templates.

-   -  URL-based file retrieval must not be used; it is not supported.
+R-41888 The VNE Heat **MUST NOT** use URL-based file retrieval.

--  The included files must have unique file names within the scope of the VNF.
+R-62177 The VNF Heat **MUST** have unique file names for the included files within the scope of the VNF.

--  ONAP does not support a directory hierarchy for included files.

-   -  All files must be in a single, flat directory per VNF.
+R-87848 The VNF Heat **MUST** have all included files in a single, flat directory per VNF.
+ONAP does not support a directory hierarchy.

 -  Included files may be used by all Modules within a given VNF.